GitLab Backend

 bin_pathis specified, use that directory - If

-bin_pathis not set, look for abin/directory in the install path - If no
+bin_pathis not set, look for abin/directory in the install path - If the install path root contains an executable file, use the install path root

 bin/directory exists, search subdirectories forbin/directories - If no